uceleke/FTL-HowTos/docs/sec-blog/Getting-Started-SCAP-Baseline.md

 ## Introduction

 Before hardening any information system, you need to understand its current security posture.
-A security baseline gives you a measurable starting point by identifying configuration gaps, policy weaknesses, and areas of risk before you start making changes to harden your system /environment.
+A security baseline gives you a measurable starting point by identifying configuration gaps, policy weaknesses, and areas of risk before you start making changes to harden your system/environment.
 Rather than guess if a system is secure, administrators can use standardized benchmarks and automated scanning tools to compare the current configuration against known security requirements.

-One of the most common methods for doing this is through the **Security Content Automation Protocol**, better known as **SCAP**.
-SCAP is a standardized framework for checking system configurations against published security benchmarks in a machine-readable, repeatable way.
+One of the most practical ways to do this is through the **Security Content Automation Protocol**, or **SCAP**.
+SCAP is a standardized framework for checking system configurations against published benchmarks in a machine-readable, repeatable way.
 In enterprise and government environments, SCAP is typically paired with **DISA Security Technical Implementation Guides (STIGs)** to evaluate whether systems are configured in accordance with approved hardening guidance.

-This post walks through how to get started with SCAP, how to obtain the scanner and benchmark content you need, and how to use the results to build a defensible, repeatable security baseline process for Windows systems.
+This post walks through how to get started with SCAP — how to get the scanner, grab the right benchmark content, and use the results to build a repeatable baseline process for Windows systems.

 ---